 Key Performance Indicator IDP Ref Definition/Instruction The number of jobs opportunities created through a municipality's local economic development initiatives, including capital projects 3.2 The indicator measures the number of job opportunities jobs created through the Expanded Public Works Programme (EPWP).
 1. An EPWP job opportunity: • Job opportunity refers to paid work created for an individual on an EPWP job.
 The same person can be employed on different projects and each period of employment will be counted. • This involves short-term and ongoing work opportunities with an average duration of 100 days. • The EPWP specifically targets the creation of employment for the poor unemployed people who are unskilled or poorly skilled.
 Through this employment opportunity, the programme provides basic income for these people on a temporary basis.
 2. Characteristics of EPWP projects and how they differ from a normal job: • They are highly labour intensive: a large percentage of the overall project's cost is paid out in wages to the target group. • They employ large numbers of EPWP target groups. • The EPWP target group is paid wages between R50 and R100 per day. • The EPWP target groups are employed under the working conditions of the Special Public Works Programme (SPWP).
-All EPWP compliant projects must have or display the elements of employment, and EPWP projects should either be labour intensive or labour enhanced (activity based). of policy documents developed with respect to Tourism, Investment and Business Expansion and Retention Strategies 4.1 This indicator refers to the development of policy documents with respect to Tourism, Investment and Business Expansion and Retention Strategies Measurement will be based on the submission of at least two (2) policy documents to Council for approval.
-This Indicator refers to Annual Financial Statements that are free of material misstatement and measures compliance with accounting practices that will be evaluated by the Auditor General in expressing their opinion.
-Number of Local Municipalities within the jurisdiction of GSDM with improved audit outcomes 4.2 GSDM is involved in the design and implementation of a comprehensive turnaround strategy for Mkhondo Local Municipality and Pixley Ka Isaka Seme Local Municipality to identify matters of concern relating to the following: • Financial management and audit readiness • Financial viability/funding assessment • IDP Assessment and Planning • Governance matters
+All EPWP compliant projects must have or display the elements of employment, and EPWP projects should either be labour intensive or labour enhanced (activity based). alified Audit Opinion 4.1 This Indicator refers to Annual Financial Statements that are free of material misstatement and measures compliance with accounting practices that will be evaluated by the Auditor General in expressing their opinion.
+GRAP compliant asset register (Measured in terms of AG Report) 4.2 The Gert Sibande District Municipality received a qualified audit opinion for the 2013/14 financial year.
+The basis for the qualification was as a result of the following findings with regard to Property, Plant and Equipment: - GRAP 13 requires entities to recognize assets acquired under finance leases as assets and the associated lease obligations as liabilities in their statement of financial position.
+The municipality entered into a finance sale and lease back agreement for a building with its subsidiary.
+The lease contract did not include the lease term and the interest rate and therefore the auditor's was unable to determine the amount of the financed leased building, finance lease obligation and the deferred